nabil34000/schatzhauser/docs/accounts_per_ip.md

 ```

-This is still messy and it pollutes middleware with Env.
-We do not immediately see which guard demands a DB transaction.
-There is a way to further split guards, consider policy pipelines and all that.
-Better not to overabstract this.

-Any guard/middleware is transaction-free, and anything else will be inside handler's business logic, see ./internal/handlers/register.go for the imposition of the maximal account number per IP.
+This is called _policy pipeline_, but it is discarded in this code, let us keep it simple.
+Any guard/middleware is transaction-free, and anything else will be inside handler's business logic.

-However complex, this is just code organization, now onto the real problems.

-### Modification No. 1
+### Counting Users (Accounts) per IP

 Counting users per ip directly turns out to be not a good idea: